stelford/home-assistant_inkbird/README.md

           - battery
 ```

-Obviously, the MAC and name you will change to tastes.
+Obviously, the MAC and name you will change to your devices.
 The MAC you
 can find by using the scan.py inside helper_scripts.
 You can also
-test in a 'once off' fashion by using the test_btle.py with the
+test in a 'once off' fashion by using the test_btle.py script with your
-changed MAC inside it.
+MAC updated inside it.

-With the rework, almost all of the caveats in the first release are
-now obsoleted.
-Every time a scan_interval is hit (usually 30s or such)
+Every time a scan_interval is hit (previously set at 60s)
 then the Inkbird.Updater will scan the btle for any broadcasts for 10s.
 The Inkbird sends out a broadcast every 10s as well.
 This means that
 from time to time, we won't get lucky and listen at the right time.

 That said, there is no more btle connections happening (as it's using
 broadcasted data from the devices only now).
 It's also vastly more
 power efficient.
-Battery support has been added as well.
-Thanks to
-Canadian winters, negative temperatures should be registered accordingly.

-In short, I am now concluding that the device is "100% supported" and
-there probably won't be any more check-ins after this one.